what is klife

 Scott caldwell • chapter director

 Scott was born in Cincinnati into a small family of four.
-After a few moves, he eventually attended high school in Stillwater, Oklahoma where he was involved in Klife all four years.
-He then attended Oklahoma State University where he joined a fraternity and was very involved philanthropically around campus.
-When he was encouraged to apply to Kanakuk by a friend, he jumped at the opportunity.
-Despite being involved with several other ministries at Oklahoma State, he never got too far away from the loving people of the Kanakuk world.
-After he graduated in the spring of 2016 with a degree in Human Resources, he spent a short year working as a Management Trainee at the Cintas Corporation in Tulsa, Oklahoma.
-After wrestling with the thought of working in ministry, he couldn't say no to an opportunity to join the Klife team in Kansas City once he was told a position was available.
+After a few moves, he eventually attended high school in Stillwater, Oklahoma where he was involved in KLIFE all four years.
+He then attended Oklahoma State University where he graduated with a degree in Human Resources.
+Scott spent a short year working as a Management Trainee at the Cintas Corporation in Tulsa, Oklahoma.
+After wrestling with the thought of working in ministry, he couldn't say no to an opportunity to join the KLIFE team in Kansas City once he was told a position was available.

 Caroline Gorrell • Women's director

 Caroline grew up in Columbia, Missouri where she first got involved with KLIFE as a student.
 She then moved to Kansas City where she attended Kansas City Christian School for High School.
-Caroline then attended Kansas State University (Go Cats!) where she graduated in 2014 with a degree in Family Studies and Human Services with a minor in Leadership with a Non-Profit concentration.
+Caroline then attended Kansas State University (Go Cats!) where she graduated in 2015 with a degree in Family Studies and Human Services with a minor in Leadership with a Non-Profit concentration.
 She then attended the Kanakuk Institute in Branson, Missouri a year long masters level leadership and discipleship program.
-Caroline and her husband Clay (pictured here) got married this last April.
-Clay works as a youth pastor in North Kansas City for North Heartland Community Church.
+Caroline's husband, Clay (pictured here), works as a youth pastor in North Kansas City for North Heartland Community Church.